 Some restrictions apply.
-NutriSystem is a registered trademark of NutriSystem, Inc. Healthy Changes programs are administered by WellCall, Inc. Smooth Fitness is a trademark of InternetFitness.com, LLC.
-Beachbody is a registered trademark of Product Partners, LLC.
+NutriSystem is a registered trademark of NutriSystem, Inc. Healthy Changes programs are administered by WellCall, Inc. .

-Section 6 General exclusions - things we don't cover
+Section 6.
+General exclusions - things we don't cover

 The exclusions in this section apply to all benefits.
 There may be other exclusions and limitations listed in Section 5 of this brochure.
 Although we may list a specific service as a benefit, we will not cover it unless we determine it is medically necessary to prevent, diagnose, or treat your illness, disease, injury, or condition.